Strabismus surgery

 On the other hand, an eye muscle weakness in certain cases may also cause misalignment.
 This condition may occur if you have a cranial nerve dysfunction affecting how eye muscles control movement.

-In a recession procedure, your eye surgeon detaches the affected outside muscle (extraocular muscle) from the eye and reattaches it (resection) farther back on the eye to weaken the relative strength of the muscle if it is too strong.
+In a recession procedure, your eye surgeon detaches the affected outside muscle (extraocular muscle) from the eye and reattaches it (resection) farther back on the eye.
+This is to weaken the relative strength of the muscle if it is too strong.

-In contrast, if the muscle is too weak, your surgeon may use a recession procedure to reduce strength of the opposing muscle (antagonist) to achieve more balanced function of the eye muscles.
+In contrast, if the muscle is too weak, your surgeon may use a recession procedure to reduce strength of the opposing muscle (the antagonist).
+This is to achieve more balanced function of the eye muscles.

 SEE RELATED: Corneal light reflex

-With adjustable suture eye muscle surgery, your surgeon adjusts sutures holding eye muscles in place after a resection procedure, to attempt to improve your final outcome.
+With adjustable suture eye muscle surgery, your surgeon adjusts sutures holding eye muscles in place after a resection procedure.
+This is in an attempt to improve your final outcome.

-In this case, the person is a good candidate because of fusion potential — the ability of both eyes to "lock on" to a target simultaneously, resulting in stereovision and a high degree of depth perception.
+In this case, the person is a good candidate because of fusion potential.
+This is the ability of both eyes to "lock on" to a target simultaneously, resulting in stereovision and a high degree of depth perception

 In most cases, adjustable suture surgery is performed in the operating room, with general or local anesthesia.
-Afterward the eye is patched.
-About four to 24 hours later, the patch is removed in the office, when anesthesia and sedation have faded.
+Afterward, the eye is patched.
+About four to 24 hours later, the patch is removed in the office, after anesthesia and sedation have faded.
 Ocular alignment is then evaluated.

 Based on how your eyes are aligned, your surgeon may decide to use the suture that is in place to tighten or loosen the treated muscle.
 This adjustment may cause slight discomfort, primarily with muscle tightening.